 The lights were off in the hall so that the far end was mostly in shadow.
 There I found a slightly open door, darkness beyond.
 When I pulled the door open further it creaked and I stiffened, foolishly guilty about exploring while Edmund slept.
 Past the door there was a stairway leading down.
 I’d always loved places that were old enough to have basements, and I couldn’t resist checking it out.
 I wasn’t about to go down in the dark though, so I felt around on the wall inside until I found the light switch.

 The light source was down below, around a corner and nothing more than a faint yellow.
 It was enough to make out the steps though, and so I started down, watching the shadows for the cat.

 It didn’t appear, nor did I accidentally step on it, but I did notice that the corners of the wooden steps were worn smooth.

 I reached the bottom of the stairs.
 No sign of the kitty.
 The yellowed glass lamp hanging from the low ceiling illuminated a stone-walled room.
 The blocks in the walls were polished grey stone and mortar that sealed in a permanent chill.
 The floor was nicely laid concrete.
 There was a wine fridge and several stacks of boxes lined up against two of the walls.
 Washing machine and dryer.
 A half dozen retired paintings had been leaned up in a row in one corner.

 At first I thought the cat must be hiding behind the boxes, but then I saw the shadowy alcove in the far corner.
 I approached the little nook to peer in.
 More steps, these of stone, leading down.
-The stairwell was dark and it breathed cool air on me.
+The stairwell was dark and it breathed cool air.
 I thought I heard the patter of the cat’s feet on the steps.